Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Azure Policy.
 - [ ] Azure AD Privileged Identity Management (PIM).
 - [x] Azure Blueprints

-### The developers at your company plan to create a web app named App10598168 and to publish the app to <https://www.contoso.com>.
-You need to perform the following tasks: – Ensure that App10598168 is registered to Azure Active Directory (Azure AD). – Generate a password for App10598168.
-To complete this task, sign in to the Azure portal

-- [ ] ...BRAK ODPOWIEDZI

 ### You are implementing conditional access policies.
 You must evaluate the existing Azure Active Directory (Azure AD) risk events and risk levels to configure and implement the policies.
 You need to identify the risk level of the following risk events: – Users with leaked credentials – Impossible travel to atypical locations – Sign-ins from IP addresses with suspicious activity Which level should you identify for each risk event?
 To answer, drag the appropriate levels to the correct risk events.
 Each level may be used once, more than once, or not at all.
 You may need to drag the split bar between panes or scroll to view content.
 NOTE: Each correct selection is worth one point